corelight/conn-burst/README.md

 `ConnBurst::speed_threshold` - This is a `double` value defined in Mbps and it means that you consider a bursty connection on your network to be one that is transferring data faster than this rate.
+The default speed threshold is `50Mbps`.

 `ConnBurst::size_threshold` - This is a `double` value defined in MB and it means that you'd like a minimum of this much traffic transferred before the transfer rate of the connection is tested.
 This avoids identifying a small connection that happens to tranfer data quickly as bursty since it's likely that a small and fast connection doesn't really matter that much to your analysis.
+The default size threshold is `100MB`.

 Acknowledgements
 ----------------